 Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 CISOs and Board members face a balancing act as they look to build out strong security programs.
 What tools are truly worth the investment versus the costs of a damaging cyber attack?
 Though well-known, the potential repercussions of a data breach are still alarming.
-By some estimates, cybercrime damages are set to reach $6 trillion by 2021.
+By some estimates, cybercrime damages were set to reach $6 trillion by 2021.

 For both CISOs and Board members a thorough cybersecurity strategy is a critical way to address risk and promote business health and longevity.
 The risks at stake, in addition to regulatory scrutiny as well as compliance concerns - think GDPR - are motivating Boards to take a closer look, and they’re turning to CISOs for insight.
 The challenge for CISOs is selecting the best tools from a sea of offerings, and then working with the Board and senior execs to deploy them within the organization.